 HAWK SENSOR SERIES

-Hawk sensors deliver real-time, non-contact remote sensing of oil and fuel releases, residues, contamination, and harmful algal blooms (HABs) across industrial and environmental monitoring applications.
+Hawk sensors provide advanced, real-time, non-contact monitoring for oil & fuel leaks, spills, contamination, harmful algal blooms (HABs) & CDOM, enabling rapid response in industrial and environmental applications.

-Our patented Coaxial Fluorometric Remote Sensing (CFRS™) technology enables reliable operation on terrestrial surfaces—including concrete, metal, and soil—as well as on water, from fixed installations to mobile platforms, all without
+Our patented Coaxial Fluorometric Remote Sensing (CFRS™) technology ensures reliable operation on terrestrial surfaces—including concrete, metal, and soil—as well as on water, from fixed installations to mobile platforms, all without

 physical contact or operational disruption.

-Hawk Hydrocarbon Sensors detect a wide range of liquid hydrocarbons, from crude oil to heavy and light refined products, offering high sensitivity, extensive 33+ ft detection range, and coverage for both small and large areas.
+Hawk Hydrocarbon Sensors detect a wide range of liquid hydrocarbons—including crude oil, refined products, and produced water, offering high sensitivity and accuracy, extensive 33+ ft detection range, and coverage for both small and

-Hawk sensors excel at monitoring complex solid surfaces, operating reliably in turbulent waters and areas with fluctuating surface distances.
-They provide instant alerts and real-time monitoring data for informed decision-making
+Hawk sensors operate efficiently on complex solid surfaces, ground, in turbulent waters and areas with fluctuating surface distances.
+They offer instant alerts and real-time monitoring data for informed decision-making and swift, decisive

 NON-CONTACT ALGAE MONITORING

-BlueHawk Algae Sensors continuously monitor and quantify both freshwater and marine cyanobacteria (blue-green algae) and green algae in water, based on chlorophyll, phycocyanin, and phycoerythrin pigment level measurements.
+BlueHawk Algae Sensors continuously monitor and quantify freshwater and marine cyanobacteria (blue-green algae), green algae, and select other microalgae in water, based on real-time pigment level measurements.

-The non-contact CFRS technology provides reliable and maintenance-free operation with no biofouling, making the sensors ideal for long-term monitoring of reservoirs and intakes, industrial water systems, lakes, bays, estuaries, and
+Our non-contact, non-intrusive CFRS sensing technology ensures reliable, maintenance-free operation with no biofouling, making these sensors ideal for unattended, long-term monitoring of reservoirs and intakes, industrial water systems,

 Where Hawk Sensors Can Enhance Safety and Protection: On Land, Water & More